szfeup/cse185-spring18-week2/CSE185_Week2_PartI.md

 ## 2. Inspect the data from your roommate

-This sequencing data can is in the `public/week2` directory.
+This sequencing data is in the `public/week2` directory.
 Your roommate’s data is labeled `roommate.fastq`.
 Record how many reads there are in this file, then look at the first 20 lines with the head command and answer the IClicker question.